TACC/Core-CMS/taccsite_cms/static/site_cms/css/src/_migrations/README.md

 CMS websites that were migrated from earlier instances may need these styles.

+> ⚠ When all old websites are ported and redesigned, this folder may be deleted.

 ## Rules

 1. Folders __must__ include any top-of-file comments from source file.